EU to fault Turkey over protests but urge new talks

-BRUSSELS (Reuters) - A keenly awaited European Union report will criticize excessive use of force by Turkish police in tackling protests this year but urge the EU to breathe new life into Turkey’s faltering bid to join the 28-nation bloc.
+BRUSSELS, Oct 15 (Reuters) - A keenly awaited European Union report will criticise excessive use of force by Turkish police in tackling protests this year but urge the EU to breathe new life into Turkey’s faltering bid to join the 28-nation bloc.

 EU governments have said they will take this year’s report into account in deciding whether to revive Turkey’s frozen accession process by opening talks on a new policy area, known as a chapter, the first to be opened in three years.